 Is Allowing Hunting necessary to buy Vacant Land Insurance?

-For some who are new to owning land, the multiple types of insurance coverage can be confusing.
+For those who are new to owning land, the multiple types of insurance coverage can be confusing.
 Things can get confusing with multiple terms being thrown out like hunting lease insurance, vacant land insurance, and umbrella policies.
 A question that many folks find themselves asking is if they own vacant land, does hunting have to be allowed to buy the policy.
 The simple answer is no, but first, it is helpful to know the difference between vacant land insurance and hunting lease insurance.

 What Is Vacant Land Insurance?